-Our extraordinarily delicious Vermont Maple Syrup is produced in Vermont in small-scale batches exclusively by independent maple farms and local artisans.
+Our extraordinarily delicious Small Batch Vermont Maple Syrup is produced in Vermont in small-scale batches exclusively by independent maple farms and local artisans.
 Maple syrup is a natural sweetener traditionally used on pancakes, waffles, cereals, ice cream, and for glazes and special dishes such as maple-cured hams.
 It is also used for baking, to sweeten drinks like coffee and tea, and in preparing food dishes like baked beans.
 It is a natural food product with a history reaching back over the centuries.
 Our syrup is sodium-and cholesterol-free, produced without chemicals, and contains no additives or preservatives.
 The real deal, the real pancake syrup.
 The maple flavor is subtle so it can also be used as an all-purpose sweetener in baking and drinks such as lemonade.

 - Peanut Butter French Toast Sandwiches with Amaretto Peachy Pecan Maple Syrup